silverbluemx/SE_SoftLandingManager/README.md

 |available & below transition		|-							|constant final speed|
 |not available						|-							|back-up formula simply using the local gravity |

+### Liftoff Profile Builder

+- Initial conditions : 0 vertical speed, altitude=ship at the surface
+- Compute atmospheric density using the same simplified model as the game
+- Compute the ship maximum lift from ion and atmospheric thrusters considering that density
+- Compute the ship maximum lift from hydrogen thrusters
+- If necessary, limit the total thrust according to configured acceleration and TWR limits (cut back on hydrogen first)
+- Compute gravity using the same simplified model as the game
+- Compute ship vertical acceleration : thrust/weight - gravity
+- Compute ship vertical speed for some time step dt
+- Compute the new ship altitude for some time step dt
+- Repeat for 256 points

+Then we use the altitude/speed table to interpolate (using binary search and linear interpolation) the speed set-point for any altitude value.

+### Speed set-point explicit formula
+The formula for the speed set-point is derived assuming a time-reversed take-off with constant acceleration

+Newton formula :
+mass * acceleration = forces, with forces = lift - weight

+Divide by mass:
+acceleration = lift/mass - gravity
+acceleration = (lift/weight - 1)*gravity

+If initial altitude and speed are zero, and we assume acceleration is constant: speed = acceleration * time;
+altitude = 1/2 * acceleration * time^2

+Then solve for time as a function of altitude time = sqrt(2*altitude/acceleration)

+Substitude for time in the speed formula: speed = acceleration * sqrt(2*altitude/acceleration) speed = sqrt(2*altitude*acceleration)

+Finally :
+speed = sqrt(2*altitude*(lift/weight - 1)*gravity)

+Because gravity, lift and weight are not actually constant, this formula provides an approximation that is more and more incorrect at high altitude and thus margins must be applied here and there so that the ship is capable of following the changes in the set-point

+### Altitude
 The script computes ship altitude (distance from surface) by combining altitude from controller (as shown on HUD) and radar (raytracing from ground-facing camera) as follows:

 |Altitude from controller	|		Altitude from radar		|	Method|